Superskyyy/Superskyyy/README.md

 2. A QQ bot based on Nonebot 2.0 to sync between chat groups and automatically answer FAQ questions.
 3. A preview of AIOps engine (Log clustering and Metric anomaly detection)

+TODO: I find EnvVars.md easily forgotten while making code changes, we should generate it instead of relying on manual change.

 Note:
 1. OAP changes should benefit from an automation command \breaking to record breaking changes to other agents.
 2.